 Other Volunteer Opportunities

-If you have an interest in being part of our Organisation but a VAW role is not for you, you may have knowledge or skills that could prove invaluable to us and be utilised in other areas, such as being a member of our Committee or by assisting in the office with administrationive tasks.
+If you have an interest in being part of our Organisation but a VAW role is not for you, you may have knowledge or skills that could prove invaluable to us and be utilised in other areas we are a community based incorporated Association and encourage you to contact us to discuss any ideas you have that might improve the situation for individual victims of crime in the Northern Territory.